2nd

 This course will allow you to explore the creative pleasures and exciting challenges of developing your work from first idea, to early drafts, through to the final finished piece of work.

-Learn from our team of practicing and published poets, short story writers, novelists, dramatists and screenwriters, all of whom have extensive experience of the industry.
+Learn from our team of practising and published poets, short story writers, novelists, dramatists and screenwriters, all of whom have extensive experience of the industry.

-You will have the opportunity to learn, and then specialise in, a wide-range of creative writing disciplines including: fiction, novels, screenplays and creative non-fiction.
+You will have the opportunity to learn, and then specialise in, a wide range of creative writing disciplines including: fiction, poetry, screenplays, creative non-fiction and digital writing.

 On this course you will:

-- Study the craft of writing short fiction, poetry, novels, screenplays and creative non-fiction.
+- Study the craft of writing short fiction, poetry, novels, screenplays, creative non-fiction and digital writing.

-- Learn from our team of practicing and published writers.
+- Learn from our team of practising and published writers.

 - Build your degree around your interests.